Iconic local restaurant set over the water, serving excellent food

 On the scenic north east coast, where surfers dwell; a car is required to get around

 Located fairly off the beaten track in St Joseph’s Tent Bay on the north east coast, The Atlantis sits right next to the wild Atlantic Ocean -- 35 minutes from Grantley Adams International Airport.
 There’s not much within walking distance, so a car is required to get to island attractions from here.
 Nearby landmarks include Soup Bowl surf beach (five-minute drive), Flower Forest Botanical Gardens (20-minute drive), and Harrison’s Cave (22-minute drive).
 Airport transfers and taxis can be arranged through the hotel.

-Eight stylish bedrooms in the main property, and two suites near the pool
+Eight spacious and stylish nautical-themed rooms in the main building, and two suites near the pool